When Should A Child Start Gymnastics?[Benefits & Risks Explained]

-Many people have pondered and asked the question of when should a child start gymnastics?
-This is an essential aspect that needs to be tackled because people believe that fundamental movement abilities of children are developed from the age of two to five.
+Many have pondered and asked the question of when should a child start gymnastics?
+This is an essential aspect that needs to be tackled because people believe that fundamental movement abilities of children are developed from the age of 2 to 5.

 Some gymnastic academy offers gymnastics classes for four to ten months old and ten to nineteen months old babies.
+Some accept children from 2 to 3 years old.
 At first, general physical development exercise is performed.
 Then, harder elements of gymnastics are introduced in the preparatory class.

 Benefits of gymnastics for children

 - It enables children to practice and learn how to balance themselves.